Healthcare Leadership and Management for Physicians Certificate Program

 - Unit 9: Informatics and Clinical Decision Support (importance, applications to practice)

 - Unit 10: Teams and Teamwork (health and primary care teams, working together)

 - Unit 11: Value for Patients and Payers (defining value, payer perspective)

-The content for each unit is delivered using a variety of video, audio and reading assignments available on the University’s eLearning platform.
+The content for each unit is delivered using a variety of video, audio and reading assignments available on a BlackBoard-enabled E-learning platform.
 The content videos are professionally produced and accompanied with a complete slide set that permits a student to take notes as they study the video.
 Public domain supplementary videos complement core material, giving participants access to recognized experts and differing perspectives on unsettled or controversial topics.

 “Unit 8 was rich with information.
 The videos were excellent and clear in intent.
 I have already been able to implement several of the models for improvement in the Department of Medicine.”

 –Chair of Medicine; program participant